GeorgeElliotMathieson/FANUC-ML/README.md

 ### Development Notes

-When developing new features that need to support DirectML:
+When developing new features:

-1. Use the `torch_directml.device()` for tensor operations instead of hardcoding device references
+1. Use the `torch_directml.device()` for tensor operations
-2. Use the utility function `is_available()` from `src.directml_core` to check for DirectML availability
-3. Handle DirectML errors with appropriate error messages rather than fallbacks
+2. Handle DirectML errors with appropriate error messages
-4. Add your implementation to the `src/directml_core.py` module for consistency
+3. Add your implementation to the `src/directml_core.py` module for consistency